waynewbishop/swift-algorithms/book/chapters/04_advanced_sorting.md

 1. Using in-place sorting to reduce memory usage
 2. Implementing the median-of-three pivot selection
-3. Using insertion sort for small subarrays
+3. Using insertion sort for small sub-arrays

 Here's an optimized version of the partition function: